mariam2004/FruitNet-Indian-Fruits-Classification/README.md

 **FruitNet: Indian Fruits Dataset with Quality**

-The dataset contains fruit images organized by quality and fruit type.
+The dataset contains fruit images organized according to fruit type and quality.

 ### Dataset Structure